Chris Organ (PI & Director of the Honors Interdisciplinary Degree)

 Kevin Jones (Undergraduate Research Assistant)

-I am a junior at Montana State University majoring in Organismal Biology, with a minor in Astrobiology.
+I am an undergraduate at Montana State University majoring in Organismal Biology, with a minor in Astrobiology.
 I am a McNair scholar, and I am currently conducting undergraduate research in human evolution with the help of my mentor, Dr. Chris Organ.
 My research interests are in human evolution, in particular, the interrelationships between hominin behavior and evolutionary adaptations.

 Past Lab Members